RJ Kanierra: 2022–present: 13 and "Tia"

-Ngoie's sixth studio album, titled 13, was released on 13 August 2022; it comprises 13 singles and includes guest appearances by Gally Garvey, Anita Mwarabu, Yo Maps, Ramythologie, Madame Cooper, and Ntosh Gazi.
-To further promote the album, Ngoie announced a series of concerts known as the "13 Tour Dragon".
-The tour commenced on 2 April in Dar es Salaam and concluded on 16 July 2023, at the Afrodisiac Festival in Brussels.
-It encompassed performances in the Democratic Republic of the Congo, Namibia, France, and Belgium.
+Ngoie's sixth studio album, 13, was released on 13 August 2022 and includes 13 tracks featuring guest appearances by Eric Flash, Gally Garvey, Anita Mwarabu, Yo Maps, Ramythologie, Madame Cooper, and Ntosh Gazi.
+Ngoie subsequently announced the "13 Tour Dragon", which began on 2 April and ended on 16 July 2023 at the Afrodisiac Festival in Brussels.
+The tour included performances in the Democratic Republic of the Congo, Namibia, France, and Belgium.

-On 22 September 2023, Ngoie released the single "Tia", which was directed by Petit Fils and produced by Shutuka Musique.
-The song tells the story of a worker who went unpaid for several months and decided to go into debt so that the state would come and pay him.
-"Tia" quickly garnered over two million views within two weeks, reaching the top of Congo's most-viewed YouTube videos with 805,000 views in October of that year.
-It was also a top-5 record on Shazam's worldwide music category and topped the rankings in Cameroon and Ivory Coast.
-It achieved a number-four position on Boomplay's most consumed titles and also spawned the "Tia dance challenge" trend on TikTok, Instagram, and YouTube, which was embraced by celebrities such as fellow Congolese professional boxer Martin Bakole and comedian Herman Amisi.
-The Congolese digital media outlet Mbote.cd named "Tia" the "Song of the Year".
-Fellow Congolese singer Majoos lauded its "sweeter" melodies.
-Saint Hervé M'Buy of Ouragan described the song as "urban music juggles with different artistic assets such as irony, humor, satire, and sometimes derision to fully furnish his work."
+On 22 September 2023, Ngoie released the single "Tia", with the music video directed by Petit Fils and produced by Shutuka Musique.
+The song follows a worker who, after going unpaid for several months, takes on debt while awaiting payment from the state.
+It surpassed two million YouTube views within two weeks and reached the top five on Shazam's global music chart, while also topping charts in Cameroon and Ivory Coast.
+The song also reached number four on Boomplay's Top Cameroon Songs chart and inspired the "Tia dance challenge" on TikTok, which was taken up by public figures including boxer Martin Bakole and comedian Herman Amisi.
+Mbote.cd named "Tia" its "Song of the Year".

-On 24 November 2023, Ngoie announced on Instagram and Facebook he signed a record deal with Sony Music Entertainment Africa (SMEA), whose French-speaking division is based in Ivory Coast, under the supervision of the famed Congolese patron Elvis Adidiema.
-Ngoie's contract with SMEA allowed him to benefit from the network and augmented his international appeal.
-On 25 November, Ngoie joined Fally Ipupa on stage during his concert at Paris La Défense Arena, where he performed alongside Aya Nakamura, SDM, Mokobé, KeBlack, Naza, Dadju, Tayc, Singuila, Youssou N'Dour, and Petit Fally.
-He then appeared at the Sana Weekend of the Foyer Culturel de Goma on 20 July 2024.
-On 9 August, Ngoie issued "Lela", a single performed in both Swahili and Lingala, with production by ML Beatz through Shutuka Musique.
-The music video was co-directed by Mr Tcheck, also known as Sky Star and Derek Simba.
-The song calls for God's mercy and urges the authorities to take action to extricate the Democratic Republic of the Congo from its turbulent political, security, economic, and social situation.
+On 24 November 2023, Ngoie announced that he had signed a record deal with Sony Music Entertainment Africa (SMEA), whose French-speaking division is based in Ivory Coast, under the supervision of the famed Congolese patron Elvis Adidiema.
+The next day, he joined Fally Ipupa on stage at his concert at Paris La Défense Arena.
+Ngoie later appeared at the Sana Weekend of the Foyer Culturel de Goma on 20 July 2024.
+On 9 August, he released the Swahili- and Lingala-language single "Lela", produced by ML Beatz through Shutuka Musique and accompanied by a music video co-directed by Mr Tcheck, also known as Sky Star, and Derek Simba.
+On 12 December, Ngoie collaborated with Ugandan singer Eddy Kenzo on the remix of "Moya", a track from his album 13.
+On 6 June 2025, he followed with "Posa", a Lingala-language single that Talents2Kin said explored different musical directions while retaining aspects of his Rotatam sound.
+Radio France Internationale described "Posa" as a fusion of Afropop, electro, and Congolese rumba.
+On 23 January 2026, he released the single "Champagne".